AnubhavGupta3377/Reinforcement-Learning/Readme.md

 ### List of Implemented Algorithms
 Following algorithms are currently implemented:

-- Dynamic Programming
+- **Dynamic Programming Algorithms**
--- Policy Evaluation
+  - Policy Evaluation
--- Policy Improvement and Policy Iteration
+  - Policy Improvement and Policy Iteration
--- Value Iteration
+  - Value Iteration

 **NOTE: This is a work in progress.
 This repo will updated soon.**